 Multiple Payment Types

-PayPal Here ups the stakes in the mobile market by allowing users to accept multiple types of payments including credit cards, debit cards (without a PIN number), checks and PayPal's own electronic funds.
+PayPal Here ups the stakes in the mobile market by allowing users to accept multiple types of payments including credit cards, debit cards, checks, and PayPal's own electronic funds.
 If you use the more robust EMV and contactless PIN pad reader, you can accept EMV chip cards, PIN debit, and contactless mobile wallet transactions, like Apple Pay.

 Like most other smartphone processing services, PayPal Here will send customer receipts via email or text message (SMS), eliminating the need to carry around a printer.

 Immediate Funds Availability

 As outlined in more detail below, a benefit to PayPal Here over other credit card processing services is the immediate access to funds.
 Granted, a PayPal debit card is required to withdraw funds immediately, but the option exists for users with tight cash flow.

 PayPal Here offers a host of additional important features including multiple item checkout, multiple tax rates, discount support, and inventory item set up for popular items.
 Visit the PayPal web site for additional information on PayPal Here FAQs.

 Funds from sales are settled to a user's PayPal account immediately.
 Users with a PayPal debit card will be able to use the card to access funds immediately either by using the card to make a purchase, or by using the card to withdraw money from an ATM.

 Users without a PayPal debit card still have access to funds immediately to make purchases from their PayPal account.